nv-morpheus/Morpheus/models/training-tuning-scripts/fraud-detection-models/README.md

          --model-type HinSAGE
 ```
 This results is a trained models of HeteroRGCN/HinSAGE (model.pt) and Gradient boosting tree (xgb.pt), hyperparmeters at the `model` directory.

+Note the `model.py` used for both training & inference script is a symbolink for the `../../../examples/gnn_fraud_detection_pipeline/stages/model.py`.